ankushitguy/pinlery/README.md

 # PINLERY
-### First media CMS for a Pinterest-based online gallery creation, written in Python Django
+### The first media CMS for a Pinterest-based online gallery creation, written in Python Django
 #### If you wanna to join the project in those alpha phase plz write a random issue with your contacts and wishes.
 It's my main project now, so u're very welcome!
 ## TECHNOLOGIES LIST
 * BACK-END (PYTHON):